 when key can be one or more of:

-create(run at the time a new container is created from the image)
+create(run at the time a new instance is created from the image)

-copy(run when a container is created from an existing one)
+copy(run when an instance is created from an existing one)

 The templates will always receive the following context: